Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 !!! info "Remember to read the tool documentation!"

-    All software and bioinformatics tools are all built differently.
+    All software and bioinformatics tools are built differently.
 Some support multi-threading, some can only run things with a single thread.
 Overlooking these details may not be crucial when running on systems where you have autonomy and access to all resources (personal compute, cloud instances), however, these are important parts of configuring your workflow on HPC shared systems to set reasonable limits and requests.

 ### Code checkpoint

-??? abstract "Show code"
+??? abstract "Show complete code at the end of Section 2.5.1"

-    === "Gadi (PBS)"
+    === "Gadi (PBS Pro)"

-        ```groovy title="conf/custom.config" hl_lines="5-15"
+        ```groovy title="config/custom.config" hl_lines="5-15"
         process {
             cpu = 1 // 'normalbw' queue = 128 GB / 28 CPU ~ 4.6
             memory = 4.GB